 The Initiative for Peacebuilding brings together multidisciplinary research, engagement, and education to advance peacebuilding and conflict prevention in the Indo-Pacific region.

-One of the essential conditions for global security and wellbeing is achievement of relative peace.
-Peace is pursued through the prevention and transformation of violent conflicts and the conditions that give rise to these, and support for the attitudes, institutions and structures that can sustain peaceful societies.
+Sustainable peace is one of the essential conditions for global security and wellbeing.
+One way that peace is pursued is through the prevention and transformation of violent conflicts, and the conditions that give rise to these conflicts.
+Another is through supporting the attitudes, institutions and structures that can sustain peaceful societies.

-The Centre's purpose is to deepen understanding about complex conflict issues and build important relationships with local actors in Asian and Pacific countries who are leading peacebuilding efforts in our region.
-The Initiative for Peacebuilding seeks to offer rigorous research into the causes of conflict, capacity to organise and strengthen dialogue amongst a range of actors and stakeholders, to think imaginatively about means for prevention of violent conflict and peacebuilding, through substantially enhancing availability of expert scholarship and experienced peacebuilding practitioners.
+The Initiative for Peacebuilding deepens understanding about complex conflict issues, while building relationships with local actors in Asian and Pacific countries who are leading peacebuilding efforts in the region.
+Through substantially enhancing availability of expert scholarship and experienced peacebuilding practitioners, the Initiative offers rigorous research into the causes of conflict, capacity to strengthen dialogue among a range of stakeholders, and imaginative thinking about means for preventing violent conflict and building peace.

 Banner image: Bougainville, Credit: Sari Sutton